paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-034-economic-opportunity-program.md

       (III) by the Federal Government for general tribal administration or tribal development under a formula or subject to a tribal budgeting priority system, such as, but not limited to, funds involved in the settlement of land or other judgment claims, severance or other royalty payments, or payments under the Indian Self-Determination Act ([25 U.S.C.
 450f](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450f&num=0&edition=prelim) et seq.)
 11 See References in Text note below. or tribal budget priority system.

-(2) **Duration** — The Secretary may make grants made under subsection (a) of this section on a 1-year, 2-year, or 3-year basis, except that grants made under such subsection for any purpose specified in subsection (b)(7) may be made only on a 3-year basis.
+(2) **Duration** — The Secretary may make grants made under subsection (a) on a 1-year, 2-year, or 3-year basis, except that grants made under such subsection for any purpose specified in subsection (b)(7) may be made only on a 3-year basis.

 **(f) Administration**